SrGMC/tu-aca-project/report/report.md

 # Introduction

 The objective of this project is to implement two branch predictors, the Agree predictor, and the Perceptron predictor and evaluate their performance besides comparing them with other predictors already developed.
-The predictors were simulated and tested in the gem5 simulator running on an Intel 4 core i5 at 1.40GHz.
+The predictors were simulated and tested in the gem5 simulator running on an Intel i5 - 4 core at 1.40GHz.

 # Implementation details

 ## Agree predictor

-The Agree predictor, originally proposed by Eric Sprangle, Robert S. Chappell, Mitch Alsup and Yale N. Pat in _The Agree Predictor: A Mechanism for Reducing Negative Branch History Interference_ is a predictor that uses two tables, a pattern history table, and a biasing bit storage, in which each branch has a bias towards a concrete outcome and where each entry in the PHT associated to a pattern determines if this pattern agrees with the result of the bias.
+The Agree predictor, originally proposed by Eric Sprangle, Robert S. Chappell, Mitch Alsup and Yale N. Pat in _The Agree Predictor: A Mechanism for Reducing Negative Branch History Interference_ [6] is a predictor that uses two tables, a pattern history table, and a biasing bit storage, in which each branch has a bias towards a concrete outcome and where each entry in the PHT associated to a pattern determines if this pattern agrees with the result of the bias.
 This way, the predictor can reduce negative interference (i.e. where two branches have the same pattern but resolve in different outcomes).

 ![Agree predictor](images/agree.png)

-As most branches are usually taken, we initialize the predictor with the biasing bit storage table to $0$ and the pattern history table to $00$.
+As most branches are usually taken, we initialize the predictor with the biasing bit storage table to _0_ and the pattern history table to _00_.
 That way, when the first prediction needs to be done, the pattern history table will not agree to the value in the biasing bit storage table, therefore the prediction will be _taken_.

 In our implementation, we speculatively fill a branch history register (BHR) which is used, along the LSBs in the branch address, to index the pattern history table (PHT).
 The LSBs in the branch address are also used to index the biasing bit storage (BBS).
-Then, the two results are checked (or XNORed) to see if the PHT agrees with the biasing bit and a prediction will be made.
-This behavior can be found in the function `lookup(...)`.
+Then, the two results are checked (with an XNOR operation or boolean equality) to see if the PHT agrees with the biasing bit and a prediction will be made.
+This behavior can be found in the function `AgreeBP::lookup(...)`.

-The PHT entry is increased if the biasing bit and the outcome were the same (i.e. the bias bit was in the right direction) and decremented otherwise.
-The branch history register is also restored in case a squash occurred and then updated with the outcome.
-Finally, the biasing bit entry is also updated to the outcome of the branch, but only the first time the branch is encountered, i.e. if the tags match.
-This also allows for new branches to overwrite the BBS entry for branches that no longer are in execution.
-This behavior can be found in the function `update(...)`.
+To update the predictor, first, the PHT entry is increased if the biasing bit and the outcome were the same (i.e. the bias bit was in the right direction) and decremented otherwise.
+The branch history register is also restored in case a squash occurred and it is then updated with the outcome in all cases.
+Finally, the biasing bit entry is also updated to the outcome of the branch, but only the first time the branch is encountered.
+This also allows for new branches to overwrite the BBS entry of branches that no longer are in execution.
+This behavior can be found in the function `AgreeBP::update(...)`.

-Moreover, four variables, the size of the PHT and the BBS, the BHR length, and the saturating counter bits are implemented and to prevent an _index out of range_ error, a bitmask is used, based on the branch history register length.
+Moreover, four variables, the size of the PHT and the BBS, the BHR length, and the saturating counter bits are implemented and to prevent _index out of range_ errors, bitmasks are used, based on the branch history register length and table sizes.

 ## Perceptron predictor

-The Perceptron predictor, originally proposed by Daniel A. Jiménez and Calvin L. in _Dynamic Branch Prediction with Perceptrons_ is a predictor that uses single perceptrons, stored in a table (PT) addressed by the branch address.
-As this is a binary classifier with a more sophisticated learning mechanism, it provides better accuracy.
+The Perceptron predictor, originally proposed by Daniel A. Jiménez and Calvin L. in _Dynamic Branch Prediction with Perceptrons_ [7] is a predictor that uses single perceptrons, stored in a table (PT) addressed by the branch address.
+As this is a binary classifier [5] with a more sophisticated learning mechanism, it provides better accuracy.

 ![Perceptron predictor](images/perceptron.png)

-In our implementation, we also speculatively fill a branch history register (BHR) in which _k_ first bits are used as a bias, with a value of $1$.
-On the other hand, the branch address is used to index a table of perceptrons.
-The chosen perceptron is then fed with a biased BHR and outputs a value $y$.
+In our implementation, we also speculatively fill a branch history register (BHR) in which the $0 \leq k \leq \lfloor \frac{globalHistorySize}{3} \rfloor$ first bits are used as a bias, with a value of _1_.
+On the other hand, the LSBs of the branch address are used to index a table of perceptrons.
+The chosen perceptron is then fed with the biased BHR and outputs a value $y$.
 If this value is bigger than _0_, the prediction is _taken_ and _not-taken_ otherwise.
-This behavior can be found in the function `lookup(...)`.
+This behavior can be found in the function `PerceptronBP::lookup(...)`.

-On the other hand, the perceptron is trained with a training function (`perceptron.cc`, `Perceptron::train(...)`) when an update is called.
-In this training, the perceptron is fed again with the biased BHR, along with the _y_ result, the outcome, and a threshold value.
-This value is extracted from the original paper and its value is calculated as follows:
+On the other hand, the perceptron is trained with a training function found in `Perceptron::train(...)`, when an update is called.
+In this training, the perceptron is fed again with the biased BHR, along with the _y_ resulting value, the outcome, and a threshold value.
+This threshold is calculated with the formula obtained by the authors in the original paper [7] and is as follows

 $$\text{threshold} = \lfloor 1.93 \times \text{globalHistorySize} + 14 \rfloor$$

 The branch history register is also restored in case a squash occurred and then updated with the outcome.
-This behavior can be found in the function `update(...)`.
+This behavior can be found in the function `PerceptronBP::update(...)`.

 To implement a perceptron, a new class, `Perceptron`, was implemented.
-This class contains two public functions `getPrediction(...)` and `train(...)`, along with a private variable where the weights are stored.
-The training function can be seen in the code, meanwhile, `getPrediction(...)` returns a value based on the sum of the products between weights and the converted bits, where _1_ is converted into _1_ and _0_ into _-1_.
+This class contains two public functions `Perceptron::getPrediction(...)` and `Perceptron::train(...)`, along with a private variable where the weights are stored.
+The function `Perceptron::getPrediction(...)` returns the _y_ value based on the sum of the products between weights and the converted bits, where a _1_ is converted into _1_ and a _0_ into _-1_.

-Moreover, three variables, the size of the PT, the BHR length, and the number of bias bits (which must never exceed $\frac{1}{3}$ of the BHR length) are implemented.
+Moreover, three variables, the size of the PT, the BHR length, and the number of biasing bits are implemented.
 Also, to prevent an _index out of range_ error, a bitmask is used, based on the branch history register length.

 \clearpage